 Name/s of tamaiti/tamariki:

 Date: Time:

 What happened or was alleged?
 (Be clear, use anatomical words):

-How did the kaimahi manage the behaviour/situation?
+How did the kaimahi manage the behaviour. /situation?

+How did the tomaiti/temeriki respond?

 How did the tamaiti/tamariki respond?

 What action was taken?

 Kaimahi involved:

-Namiam myorveu.

 Notetaker: